kaeedo/Scrutiny/README.md

 The `GlobalState` in the example is any type defined in your test that you can use to pass data between states, e.g. `Username` or `IsLoggedIn`

+The `LocalState` is specific to a state, and is constructed each time that state is visited.
+It's optional, but when set, all function will have access to the local state via the function parameter.
+At this point, it comes into the function as an `Option` but I hope to be able to fix that in the future

+### Configuration
 Some things can be configured via `ScrutinyConfig`.
 The default config is:

     { ScrutinyConfig.Seed = Environment.TickCount